ed-rw/spreadsheet-api-python/README.md

 I have not dug deeply into the information presented in this interface, so it may be incorrect or incomplete at this time.

+## Commit Message Prefixes

+Commit messages are prefixed with:

+- `F:` for commits that contain new feature work
+- `BF:` for commits that contain bug fixes
+- `I:` for general code improvements
+- `ND:` for non-deploy commits - these may be documentation updates, changes to CI pipelines, or changes to terraform code

 ## CI/CD and "Production" Setup

 This repository uses GitHub actions to automatically test pull requests and